Tsunami sweeps away homes on Indonesian island of Sulawesi

-JAKARTA, Indonesia — Powerful earthquakes jolted the Indonesian island of Sulawesi on Friday and a triggered a tsunami that an official said swept away houses.
+JAKARTA, Indonesia — A powerful earthquake rocked the Indonesian island of Sulawesi on Friday, triggering a 3-meter (10-foot) -tall tsunami that an official said swept away houses in at least two cities.

-Indonesia had declared a tsunami warning after the strongest quake, which registered magnitude 7.5, but lifted it about half an hour later.
-It was followed by numerous strong aftershocks including one of magnitude 6.7.

-Disaster agency spokesman Sutopo Purwo Nugroho said in a live TV interview that the tsunami hit Palu, which is the capital of central Sulawesi province, and a smaller city, Donggala.
+Disaster agency spokesman Sutopo Purwo Nugroho said the tsunami hit Palu, the capital of central Sulawesi province, a smaller city, Donggala, and several other coastal settlements.

 He said houses were swept away and families were reported missing.
-Communications to the area are disrupted.
+Communications and power to the area were disrupted.

 "The cut to telecommunications and darkness are hampering efforts to obtain information," he said.
 "All national potential will be deployed, and tomorrow morning we will deploy Hercules and helicopters to provide assistance in tsunami-affected areas."

-Indonesian TV showed a smartphone video of a powerful wave hitting Palu with people screaming and running in fear.
+Indonesian TV showed a smartphone video of a powerful wave hitting Palu, with people screaming and running in fear.
+The water smashed into buildings and a large mosque already damaged by the quake.

+Another video shared on Twitter showed the powerful wave.
+The person who shared the video said he received it from a co-worker in Palu.
+We could not initially verify the video's validity.

+The region was rocked by a magnitude 7.5 earthquake Friday and numerous strong aftershocks, including one of magnitude 6.7.
+An earlier magnitude 6.1 earthquake in central Sulawsi killed several people, injured 10 and damaged dozens of houses.

 Palu's airport halted operations for 24 hours due to earthquake damage, according to AirNav, which oversees airline traffic in Indonesia.